SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 Source plugin for pulling data from [sensenet](https://sensenet.com) into Gatsby websites.

 sensenet is an open-source headless content management system (CMS) built mainly for developers and development companies.
-It is a content repository where you can store all your content and reach it through APIs.
+It is a content repository where you can store all your content and reach them through APIs.
 It is a solid base for your custom solutions, offering an enterprise-grade security and permission system, versioning, dynamic content types and even more.

-An example site for using this plugin is at [sn-blog-gatsby](https://github.com/SenseNet/sn-client/tree/develop/examples/sn-blog-gatsby)
+An example of how to use this plugin is at [sn-blog-gatsby](https://github.com/SenseNet/sn-client/tree/develop/examples/sn-blog-gatsby)

 ## How to install